hamirii/hamirii/README.md

 - 👋 Hi, I’m Haris!
-- 👀 I’m interested in working on ambitious projects with a real impact on users
 - 🌱 Team Lead, Machine Learning Engineer @ Start-up
-- 💞️ I’m open to collaborate on anything exciting :)
 - 📫 How to reach me - Connect with me on LinkedIn/GitHub, or send me an email!
 - 🌐 Check out my [website](https://hamirii.com)!